 There is no better way to create an immersive experience than with exhibit design or environmental graphics.
 These large-scale projects come together with a great amount of research and planning from our team.
 Taking time to understand the background story or company message is always the first step in our proven Exhibit Design Process, developed by Creative Director Jill Wisz, M.Arch., whose experience in interior design, architecture and museum exhibits informs decisions at every stage of production.

-Currently, we are working on an outdoor mural and a unique exhibit and interior design project for a multi-unit apartment and retail complex to tell the story of the historic Buffalo Forge on Broadway.
+Currently, we are working on an outdoor mural and a unique exhibit and interior design project for a multi-unit apartment and retail complex in downtown Buffalo.
 OtherWisz Creative has designed and developed exhibit projects for the Cheektowaga Police Department, The Buffalo History Museum, the Buffalo Sabres, and corporate clients including manufacturers, retail and software companies.
 Our exhibits and displays for the Buffalo Sabres include the Alumni Room interior design, the 40th Anniversary display at the Keybank Center, the Memorial Auditorium timeline at the flagship Tim Hortons store, and Forging a Connection: Your Buffalo Sabres 1970-1975 at the Buffalo History Museum.

 Below is a brief introduction to the 5 phases of the OtherWisz Exhibit Design Process that we use to help guide our clients through these projects in stages of assessment, design, and production to bring their vision to life.
 These large projects often take several months, even up to a year or more to complete— but by following our Exhibit Design Process, we can keep projects on budget and on time by controlling the scope and expectations.